 Consumers on holiday

-For those ATOL protected consumers abroad we need to find out whether they are likely to have any problems staying in their holiday accommodation.
-If, for example, the ATOL package organiser had not made payments for accommodation, it is possible that consumers will not be able to continue their stay; they may be asked to pay for the accommodation themselves.
+For those ATOL protected consumers abroad we establish the status of the services which form the ATOL package trip.
+If, for example, the ATOL package organiser had not made payments for accommodation or other services, it is possible that consumers may be asked to pay for the services.

 The CAA’s role

-The CAA works to avoid consumer inconvenience and distress by contacting accommodation suppliers of the failed ATOL holder and making the necessary arrangements to ensure consumers can complete their stay and link up with their return flights.
-If an accommodation supplier insists on payment from consumers, the CAA will usually advise the consumer to make a claim for these costs.
+The CAA works to avoid consumer inconvenience by contacting all suppliers of the failed ATOL holder and making the necessary arrangements to ensure consumers can complete their stay and return as originally planned.
+If a supplier insists on payment from consumers, an ATOL claim can be made for these expenses.

 Repatriation from abroad

 Subject to circumstances, the UK Civil Aviation Authority may arrange replacement flights for travellers currently abroad.